 That’s one string.
 The other is TDMB weekly newsletter features posts from our archives.
 On Friday, the site posted two numbers from Robert Clifford Brown, who is better known as Washboard Sam.

 The two strings come together in the when doing a little YouTube poking around.
 The search quickly produced a great version of “That’s No Way to Get Alone” by the Piedmont Bluz acoustic duo.
 The principals are Valerie and Ben Turner.
 She is a tremendous – and tremendously calm – singer and guitar player who to my untrained ear sounds like Elizabeth Cotten.
 Ben is a washboard player.

-It seems logical to think that the instruments with which we are familiar evolved from efforts to replicate the sounds around us.
-The line between the world at large and music seems to be porous.
-(Or, perhaps, in cases in which the line is not porous it’s probably not very good music.)
+It seems logical to think that the instruments with which we are familiar evolved from efforts to replicate the natural and mechanical sounds around us.
+Indeed, the line between the world at large and music seems to be porous.
 Scat singing, for instance, is the use of the human voice as an instrument.
 Likewise, there are thousands of songs in which the rhythm section is meant to sound like a train.
-The washboard is a bit different in that it is an actual household item that is repurposed as a musical instrument.
+The washboard is a bit different in that it is an actual household item that is re-purposed as an instrument.

 Here is Piedmont Bluz website.
 A profile at Acoustic, Folk and Country Blues describes the duo, who – at least when the story was posted two years ago – lived in Queens, NY.
 Ben is a competitive speed skater and a graduate of The Fashion Institute of Technology.
 He designs the washboards.
 Thus, it’s likely that they haven’t seen duty as actually cleaning shirts and socks.